backdrop-contrib/redis/README.Predis.md

 Once done, you either have to clone it into:

-  sites/all/libraries/predis
+  libraries/predis

 So that you have the following directory tree:

-  sites/all/libraries/predis/src/ # Where the PHP code stands
+  libraries/predis/src/ # Where the PHP code stands

 Or, any other place in order to share it:
 For example, from your install profiles libraries folder:

   profiles/example/libraries/predis

-If you choose this solution, you have to alter a bit your $conf array into the settings.php file as this:
+If you choose this solution, you have to alter a bit your $settings array into the settings.php file as this:

     define('PREDIS_BASE_PATH', BACKDROP_ROOT . '/profiles/example/libraries/predis/');

 Connect to a remote host and database
 -------------------------------------